This Online Bridge from RN to MSN Helps You Make a Difference as a Nursing Leader

 Advanced Health Assessment of Patients and Populations builds on prior physical health assessment knowledge and skills acquired during undergraduate studies by focusing on the advanced assessment of biopsychosocial and sociocultural contexts in patients and populations across the life span.
 This course emphasizes the use of a comprehensive health promotion, disease prevention, and health restoration model to address health concerns in patients and communities.
 Students will acquire advanced assessment knowledge and skills for clinical interviewing, focused history taking, critical diagnostic reasoning, and clinical decision-making using a problem-focused framework that integrates authentic experiences with practical knowledge of health patterns in patients and communities.
 There are no prerequisites for this course.

-The graduate portion of the program consists of 32 courses
+This program consists of 32 courses

 At WGU, we design our curriculum to be timely, relevant, and practical—all to ensure your degree is proof you really know your stuff.